01 – In Britain, Alf Ramsey is knighted and Bobby Moore gets an OBE in the New Years Honours.

 12 – Indira Gandhi re-elected as Indian PM.

-18 – A Liberian tanker, the Torrey Canyon, runs aground on Seven Stones Reef and spews oil all over beaches on the south coast of England.
+18 – A Liberian supertanker, the Torrey Canyon, runs aground on Seven Stones Reef between Land’s End and the Scilly Isles and spews oil all over beaches on the south coast of England.

-30 – RAF drops bombs and napalm on stricken giant tanker Torrey Canyon off the Cornish coast in an attempt to halt a giant oil spill.
-30,000 tonnes of oil spread over 270 square miles after the tanker broke in half during salvage attempts.
+30 – The RAF drops 62,000lbs of bombs, 5,200 gallons of petrol, 11 rockets and large quantities of napalm on the stricken giant tanker Torrey Canyon off the Cornish coast in an attempt to halt a giant oil spill.
+30,000 tonnes of oil spread over 270 square miles after the tanker breaks in half during salvage attempts.

 04 – The Australian government says it will not ban the contraceptive pill (which may cause thrombosis) as the risk is “very slight”.